-Clinicians often reason by clinical gestalt, relying on intuition and experience7,30.
-While efficient, gestalt-based reasoning can be biased, inconsistent, and limited by personal experience.
-When feasible, quantitative reasoning using likelihood ratios (LRs) provides a normative standard that improves diagnostic accuracy, consistency, and can be used to refine clinical gestalt6.31 o
+The traditional approach by which clinicians reason is through clinical gestalt, relying on intuition, heuristics, and pattern recognition7,30.
+While efficient, gestalt-based reasoning can be biased, inconsistent, and limited by an insufficient scope of personal experiences.
+When feasible, quantitative reasoning using likelihood ratios (LRs) provides a normative standard that improves diagnostic accuracy, consistency, and can be used to refine clinical gestalt6.
+This hybrid system in which humans and AI complement one another in classification tasks, like clinical diagnosis, is not a new idea31.
+In fact, Bayesian modeling shows promise for more generalized classification problems because of the diverse data processing strategies by which human and AI classifiers operate.
+Whether large language models (LLMs) can generate LRs to specifically improve upon human diagnostic accuracy within a Bayesian inferential reasoning framework is not yet known.

-Recent advances in artificial intelligence, particularly large language models (LLMs), offer new opportunities to enhance clinical decision-making and medical education18.
+Recent advances in generative artificial intelligence, particularly LLMs, offer new opportunities to enhance clinical decision-making and medical education18.
 Unlike traditional machine learning approaches, which require task-specific training data, large language models show emergent abilities, referring to their ability to perform tasks not in the training set (either with no examples, zero-shot generalization, or with prompted examples, in-context learning)15.

-This capability raises the possibility that LLMs could reliably estimate diagnostic likelihood ratios, potentially overcoming a key barrier to broader application of quantitative reasoning in clinical practice and education.
-However, the accuracy of LLM-estimated LRs has not been previously explored.
-In this study, we aimed to evaluate the capacity of contemporary large language models to accurately estimate diagnostic likelihood ratios.
-Specifically, we compared LLM-generated likelihood ratios with empirically reported values from existing literature.
-Understanding the accuracy and applicability of these models in estimating likelihood ratios could help clinicians leverage under-investigated clinical findings and potentially integrate robust quantitative reasoning into everyday diagnostic practice and medical education.163213
+This capability raises the possibility that LLMs could reliably estimate diagnostic LRs, potentially overcoming a key barrier to broader application of quantitative reasoning in clinical practice.
+Notably, the accuracy of LLM-estimated LRs has not been previously explored.
+In this study, we aimed to evaluate the capacity of contemporary LLMs to accurately estimate diagnostic LRs.
+Specifically, we compared LLM-generated LRs with empirically reported values from the existing literature.
+If the accuracy of these models in estimating known LRs was found to be acceptable, the natural next step would be to consider situations in which under-investigated clinical findings (e.g. unknown LRs) could be tested in simulated (or real) clinical and training contexts.

+Can key clinical features be “digitalized” within a Bayesian analytical reasoning framework to augment our current approach to clinical diagnosis?
+How will this affect medical education and skill development of learners?
+We explore these questions after testing current LLM capabilities.
+Our work adds to the work of Goh et al16 and others32, who found that the reasoning of LLMs is of merit and deserves further exploration with respect to physician-LLM collaboration in clinical decision-making.
+By incorporating cutting-edge models, we address limitations of past works13 and examine the interface of such models with clinician decision-making.

 References